Cryszon/me/tools/coolify/environment-variables-and-build-args-for-docker-compose-in-coolify.md

 Once deleted, you can add them again in **Developer view**, switch back to normal view and set options (such as **Is Literal?**) and optionally lock them.

+Updating env variables seems to work without custom build command (`--no-cache`) so it is recommended not to use it, since it causes some other problems.

 > [!CAUTION]
 >
 > Locked environment variables are only hidden in the Coolify UI.
 They are still